lsst/dp0-2_lsst_io/data-access-analysis-tools/adql-recipes.rst

  - :ref:`Data-Access-Analysis-Tools-TAP-NB`
  - how to :ref:`Portal-Intro-ADQL-Queries` in the Portal aspect

-Learn more about the `TAP-accessible DP0.2 catalogs <https://dp0-2.lsst.io/data-products-dp0-2/index.html#catalogs>`__.
+Learn more about the `TAP-accessible DP0.2 catalogs <https://dp0-2.lsst.io/data-products-dp0-2/index.html#catalogs>`__ which are used in the examples below.

 ..
 Important::
     If a query takes longer than you expect, please submit a `GitHub Issue <https://github.com/rubin-dp0/Support>`__